np3m/e4mma/doc/table_format.rst

 where :math:`\bar{n}_n\equiv n_B(1-Y_e)` and :math:`\bar{n}_p\equiv
 n_B Y_e` should be satisfied for all of the points in the table.

-The rest mass energy :math:`m_n (1-Y_e) + m_p Y_e` has
+The rest mass energy, :math:`m_n (1-Y_e) + m_p Y_e`, has been
-been subtracted out from ``Fint`` and ``Eint``.
+subtracted out from ``Fint`` and ``Eint``.
+(See :ref:`Rest mass contribution` for more detail.)
 The neutron and proton rest mass have been subtracted out from the neutron and proton chemical potentials (indepedent of whether or not the model implies a relativistic dispersion relation for the nucleons).
 See also :ref:`Chemical Potentials` for some helpful information on chemical potentials and the associated thermodynamic identity.
 If ``with_leptons`` is 1, then the electron chemical potential is included (as described above) and the following four quantities are also included:

 - ``F``: the total free energy per baryon
   (in :math:`\mathrm{MeV}`)